jsayles/wedding/README.md

 wedding
 =======

-Wedding app for Jacob and Katie
+This is the wedding website for Jacob and Katie (jacobandkatiegetmarried.com).